colinoflynn/picoemp-tdc-paper/picoemp/README.md

 **IMPORTANT**: The plastic shield is critical for safe operation.
 While the output itself is isolated from the input connections, you will still **easily shock yourself** on the exposed high-voltage capacitor and circuitry. **NEVER** operate the device without the shield.

-### Easy-Assemble Build

-The Easy-Assembly build uses a "mostly complete" SMD board, which you need to solder a Raspberry Pi Pico, switches, and through-hole headers.
-Currently it's available only on the [NewAE Store](https://store.newae.com/chipshouter-picoemp).
-We're working to get this listed on Mouser for much cheaper worldwide shipping (the NewAE store doesn't get great rates & due to issues with Canada's postal system for international shipments quotes mostly via DHL).

 ### Programming the PicoEMP